DavidG1011/Model-Predictive-Control/README.md

 T = 7 * 0.15 = 1.05

 I arrived at these paramaters by trial and error, the most scientific of all methods.
 The initial values chosen were 15 and 0.25, based on lecture exercise numbers that I halved to be more responsive for a real time model.
-This proved to be too unresponsive due to some of the turns being sharper than others.
-A T of 3.75 was too high.
+This proved to be too unresponsive, likely due to latency compensation compounding itself into instability.
+Simply put, a T of 3.75 was too high.
 I slowly widdled the number down from there to be more responsive with the model:

-* 15, 0.25  T =  3.75 -  Too high - Wobbly, ran over curb on sharp turns.
+* 15, 0.25  T =  3.75 -  Too high - Oscillated out of control.
 * 12, 0.2   T =  2.4  -  Better - A bit less wobbly, still dangerous.
 * 10, 0.2   T =  1.5  -  Good - Would have kept, but sometimes got close to curb.
 * 7,  0.15  T =  1.05 -  Best - Drives a clean line with no issues.